cambridge-ceu/csd3/systems/web.md

 sort: 12
 ---

-# Web testing
+# Web browsing

 We set to browse our pages hosted at `srcf/`.
-The default `firefox` browser is dysfunctional, so several alternatives are described here.
+The `firefox` browser available at `/usr/bin/firefox` is dysfunctional, so several alternatives are described here.

+## Web service

-Assuming port number 8080 is available, e.g. `lsof -i :8080` gives no output, his is likely the simplest way to start the web service:
+This is required but not started by default, here is likely the simplest way to start:

 ```bash
 cd srcf